mgonto/restangular/README.md

 ## 0.1.1
 * Changed `elem.delete()` to `elem.remove()` due to errors with Closure Compiler in Play 2

+# Server Frameworks

+This server frameworks play real nice with Restangular, as they let you create a Nested Restful Resources API easily:

+* Ruby on Rails
+* CakePHP for PHP
+* Play1 & 2 for Java & scala
+* Restify and Expres for NodeJS

 # License

 The MIT License